outtalent-team/culture/our_people.md

 # 3. Excellence

-We want to always achieve excellence in everything we do.
+We want to always achieve excellence everywhere where it matters.
-We love pleasant design in everything.
+We love great design in everything.
 We avoid making typos.

-If we did not achieve excellence, we analyze and improve our processes.
+When we do not achieve excellence, we analyze and improve our processes.

-We don't like it when people make a ton of typos and put little care in how they affect the world and people around the world.
+We don't like it when people put very little care in how they affect the world and people around the world.

 # 4. Thoughtfulness